 So, what’s the alternative to belief in the Tao?
-Lewis’ answer is “subjectivism.”
-To put it pointedly, subjectivism says all our feelings about the world are merely subjective; they do not reveal anything about objective world.
+Lewis’ answer is “subjectivism,” a philosophy that holds that all our feelings about the world are merely subjective; they do not reveal anything about the objective world.
 In fact, there is no objective truth.
 All judgements are idiosyncratic.
 In the words of Hamlet, “there is nothing either good or bad but thinking makes it so.”
 (The moral relativism that is so popular today is really a kind of subjectivism.)

-There are, of course, at least two serious issues with subjectivism.
+There are, however, at least two serious issues with subjectivism.
 The first is practical, the second philosophical.
 Lewis tackles both issues.

 Let us, first of all, consider the practical issue.
 When you destroy someone’s belief in objective morality, you go a long way towards destroying his ability to act at all.
 Without an external, objective standard to conform to, one is reduced to little more than a wavering bundle of impulses.
 Without heroism, there can be no heroes.